APPiLY Technologies Logo

 • Avoid storing sensitive data when possible.
 If needed, ensure it is stored in encrypted form using strong algorithms.

-• Validate, filter and sanitise all user supplied data to prevent unauthorised access by injection of malicious data.
+• Validate, filter and sanitize all user supplied data to prevent unauthorized access by injection of malicious data.

 • Implement robust access control mechanisms throughout the applications.
 Ensure identity and ownership before providing access to any data.